 What you need to know about dermatitis herpetiformis

 Dermatitis Herpetiformis (DH) is a form of celiac disease.
 It is a skin condition characterized by groups of itchy blisters.
 The ingestion of gluten (a protein contained in wheat, rye and barley) triggers an immune system response that deposits lgA antibodies under the top layer of skin.
 IgA antibodies are present in affected as well as unaffected skin.
 If you have DH and do not follow a gluten-free diet, you may develop the intestinal damage of celiac disease.
-With DH, the primary lesion is on the skin rather than the small intestine.
-The degree of damage to the small intestine is often less severe or more patchy than for those with only celiac disease.
-DH is more common in men than in women and affects approximately 15 % of people with celiac disease.
-DH is permanent and symptoms/damage will occur after consuming gluten.
+In DH, the primary lesion is on the skin rather than the small intestine.
+The degree of damage to the small intestine is often less severe or more patchy than in those with celiac disease who do not have DH.
+DH is more common in men than in women and affects approximately 10-15 % of people with celiac disease.
+DH is permanent and symptoms/damage will occur if gluten is consumed.

 The lgA deposits result in eruptions of a painfully itchy rash and may progress to red, raised patches of skin (similar to the beginning of a pimple) that develop into small, watery blisters.
 The itching and burning of the eruptions are severe and the urge to scratch them is intense.
 Scratching will further irritate the eruptions.
 Eruptions commonly occur on pressure points – around the elbows, the front of the knees, the buttocks, back, shoulders, face, and scalp, but can occur anywhere.
 Eruptions are usually bilateral, occurring on both sides of the body.